 Medical Device Manufacturing: Addressing Challenges in a Highly Regulated Industry

-The medical device manufacturing industry is unique, in large part due to the specific standards and regulatory requirements that must be met on a consistent basis.
-The medical device manufacturing industry is also one dictated by extensive regulations which means effective compliance training is absolutely necessary.
-Medical device training programs help organization in this space stay in compliance with federal and state compliance regulations.
+The medical device manufacturing industry is unique, in large part due to the specific standards and regulatory requirements that must be met consistently.
+The medical device manufacturing industry is also one dictated by extensive regulations, which means effective compliance training is necessary.
+Medical device training programs help organizations in this space stay in compliance with federal and state regulations.help organization in this space stay in compliance with federal and state compliance regulations.

 For many medical device manufacturers, the primary challenge in this industry exists in properly and continuously training employees to maintain compliance and meet all regulatory guidelines.
-One of such regulatory rules is 21 CFR Part 11 which applies to companies in the life sciences industry including medical device manufacturers, pharmaceuticals, and biotechnology.
-See how eLeaP solves the 21 CFR Part 11 learning management system conundrum.
+One such regulatory rule is 21 CFR Part 11 which applies to companies in the life sciences industry, including medical device manufacturers, pharmaceuticals, and biotechnology.

 ISO 13485 requires medical device manufacturers to do the following: